University of Nebraska Omaha: Athletics

 The university's sports teams, branded as "Omaha", have been nicknamed the Mavericks since 1971.
 In 2011, 13 of the 16 sports that the university then sponsored moved from NCAA Division II to Division I and The Summit League.
 The exceptions were men's ice hockey, which already competed in Division I; and football and wrestling, both of which UNO dropped.
 Wrestling had been the school's most successful sport with national championships in 1991, 2004, 2005, 2006, 2009, 2010, and 2011.
 The state's only Division I ice hockey program, Omaha became a charter member of the National Collegiate Hockey Conference in 2011 with play beginning in the 2013–14 season, following a major conference realignment.
 Previously, the Mavericks had been in the Western Collegiate Hockey Association since 2010–11.
 Omaha added teams in men's golf and men's soccer in 2011.

 Men's sports at UNO include tennis, baseball, basketball, soccer, swimming and diving, golf, and ice hockey.
 Women's sports include basketball, cross country, golf, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
 The softball team won the Women's College World Series national championship in 1975 as a member of the Association for Intercollegiate Athletics for Women (AIAW).
 The volleyball team won the Division II title in 1996, and the women's soccer team won the Division II championship in 2005.

 Media

 KVNO 90.7 FM is produced and broadcast from UNO's North Campus.
 The station's format is primarily classical music, although approximately 10% of its broadcast time is devoted to athletic and campus events.
 MavRadio (HD FM 90.7-2) is a student produced college/indie station also produced and broadcast from UNO's North Campus.

-The Gateway is the school's student newspaper, published bi-weekly during the spring and fall academic semesters.
+The Gateway, the school's student newspaper, is published bi-weekly during the spring and fall academic semesters.